 - 3 How to choose an Air gun pellet.

-Types Best Air Rifle Pellets For Accuracy and What Air gun They Best Suited For.
+Types Of Air Rifle Pellets For Accuracy and What Air Gun They Best Suited For.

 Ideally, air rifles pellets have come a long way and now the best pellets being made of lead or alloy variations.
 The shapes have also changed, with the newest models having a relatively narrow waist similar to a wasp, broader head, and a skirt.